 5. Advance through the campaign

 Once you’ve tested the initial automation you can progress this contact through the campaign by achieving whatever the next goal is; refresh the Campaign reporting tab, and then repeat steps 3 through 5.

 Isolate and test third-party integrations.
-Just because the automation worked in Infusionsoft doesn’t necessarily mean it created the intended outcome in the other system.
+Just because the automation worked in Keap doesn’t necessarily mean it created the intended outcome in the other system.

 Test and retest decision diamond logic.
 It’s nice when a decision diamond works the way we expect, but make sure you run multiple test contacts through it to test the different criteria and logic combinations.